 Yes.

-This bread goes great with my gluten-free and vegan broccoli cheddar soup (Panera copycat)!
+This bread goes great with my gluten-free broccoli cheddar soup (Panera copycat)!

 Equipment